Trish (Devil May Cry): Reception

 Trish's inclusion in Devil May Cry 4: Special Edition has received a positive response.
 PCMag stated that her moves seemed to be inspired by her appearances in Devil May Cry 2 and Marvel vs. Capcom 3, describing her as "a very accessible" but difficult-to-master character.
 Game Informer enjoyed the way Trish can change weapons during fights, saying that while she might be regarded as simple to control, mastering all of her abilities might be so challenging she may be overshadowed by Vergil.
 IGN liked her moves because of the balance between them and Lady's techniques.
 Game Revolution liked the Marvel vs. Capcom 3-inspired moves, describing them as appealing.
 GameSpot offered a less positive opinion, saying Trish might be less entertaining than Lady and Vergil.
+PushSquare highly praised Trish' new moves, finding them impressive especially when compared with her Devil May Cry 2 persona.

 Her character has also been explored in the anime series.
 Voice actor Fumiko Orikasa said the fight between Trish and Lady was appealing.
 Hyper had mixed thoughts regarding the episode in which Lady meets Trish through a fight but compared the style of the two female characters to the film The Matrix because both of them are stylish.
 Anime News Network expressed disappointment at the brevity of Trish's appearances in the anime but still found her English voice acting charming.
 GroundReport described Trish and Lady as foils for Dante and compared them with the main characters from the manga and anime series GetBackers due to Dante's financial issues, often receiving jobs from Lady.
 The Fandom Post appreciated the episode in which Lady fights Trish because of a misunderstanding but they befriend each other.
 The writer also enjoyed the duo's role in the following episodes, most notably in the finale.
 DVD Talk enjoyed the interactions between Trish, Dante, and Lady and wanted to see more of them in the anime rather than stories focused on Dante facing enemies.